ArcPh1r3/Hunk/README.md

 - Added config option for a custom HUD built for HUNK
 - Added subtle camera interpolation, can be configured and even disabled
 - Added a slight camera zoom out when near huge enemies to help with combat visibility, also with config
-- Added a config option to adjust the distance the cursor has to be from the center to select a weapon
+- Added a config option to adjust the distance the cursor has to be from the center to select a weapon, for those having issues
 - Added more pep to his step :-)
-- Added a custom counterattack for Blind Vermin
+- Added a custom (very strong) counterattack for Blind Vermin
 - Enemies who survive a neck snap will no longer be stunned indefinitely, instead they will be enraged for 10 seconds
 - Slightly extended the invulnerability window on neck snap- played correctly you can be indefinitely invulnerable now